Myzwer/Pre-Launch-WP/readme.md

 <img src = "https://i.imgflip.com/5gak9s.jpg" width= 50%; alt = "How do you do fellow coders?">

 ### Hey.
-I'm Josh.

-I am not at all qualified to be making something like this to teach new people, yet here I am, making it.
-This template has 2 major sections, depending on what you need.
+So this template has 2 major sections, depending on what you need.

 ---

 # Section 1: I Know What I'm Doing.

-Alright you know what to do.
+You've got it then.

 ```bash
 # 1-- Set up a local instance of Worpress in Local or something.